42shadow42/domino-effect/Readme.md

 See the storybook at [Domino Effect](https://42shadow42.github.io/domino-effect/) for examples and documentation.

+## Disclaimer:
+### This version of domino effect currently relies on an unreleased version of react, it has significant changes from the previous version because of those changes.
+Because of those changes, I would not recommend developing against this library until react's next minor or larger release ^18.3.0.

 ## Getting Started

 Domino-Effect is simple to get started with, it's all bundled in one small package for easy installation.